AI Security Guide

 Part I: Building ML Infrastructure That Doesn't Break

-Welcome to the gap between research and reality.
+Welcome to reality.

 The Journey: Research notebook → Secure API → Production container → Orchestrated service → Business value